 A good business needs good results.
 Our reporting modules will arm you with the best.

-For many organisations, compliance with voluntary and mandatory reporting schemes is the main driver for embarking on a sustainability management journey.
+For many organisations, compliance with voluntary and mandatory reporting standards is the main driver for embarking on a sustainability management journey.
 Some of the world’s largest companies already trust Ecometrica to deliver audit-ready environmental reports to all major mandatory and voluntary reporting schemes, as well as bespoke projects.

 Ecometrica is a CDP Gold Software Partner, and has worked in partnership with CDP since 2010.
 Formerly the Carbon Disclosure Project, CDP is a leading independent not-for-profit organisation holding the largest database of primary corporate climate change information in the world.

-As well as our clients being able to download CDP-compliant reports of all their relevant sustainability data, Ecometrica can also provide an additional CDP Score Optimisation service to help your company get the best possible disclosure score.
+As well as our clients being able to download CDP-compliant reports of all their relevant sustainability data, Ecometrica can also provide an additional CDP response service to help your company get the best possible disclosure score.
 We’ve already helped National Express Group increase their score from a D (59) to a B (85) ranking in a single reporting year – and we could do the same for you.

 The Ecometrica Platform can produce a Carbon Trust Standard Reporting Pack to help you quickly and easily demonstrate compliance to the Carbon Trust Standard.
 The reporting pack includes reports detailing emissions trends over time in a Carbon Trust Standard acceptable format as well as the data quality report to speed the assessment process.

 The CRC Energy Efficiency Scheme (formerly known as the Carbon Reduction Commitment, now CRC-EES), administered by the Environment Agency, is a UK regulatory mechanism that aims to reduce greenhouse gas emissions.